Titan Quest: Reception

 On its release in the US, Titan Quest debuted at #3 in the dedicated PC game charts.
 In the UK, the game debuted at #25 in the multi-platform charts.
-In a later interview, Bruno stated that the title had sold "surprisingly well" despite a slow start, with combined sales for Titan Quest and Immortal Throne reaching over one million units by late 2008.
+In a later interview, Arthur Bruno stated that the title had sold "surprisingly well" despite a slow start, with combined sales for Titan Quest and Immortal Throne reaching over one million units by late 2008.
 It also continued to sell well on Steam, though exact figures were not given.

 Titan Quest received positive reviews upon release: aggregate site Metacritic recorded a score of 77/100 based on 51 critic reviews.
 Eric Neigher of 1UP.com enjoyed Titan Quest while noting that it stayed within genre traditions: he rounded off his review by saying "While it may not break, or even dent, any new ground, Titan Quest features a beautifully realized game world based on a tried-and-true core mechanic, with tons of replayability".
 Jim Rossignol of Eurogamer said that, while it stood high among its contemporary peers, Titan Quest did not evolve the genre enough for him to really enjoy it.
 GameSpy's Miguel Lopez praised the visuals, gameplay, character customization and editing tools.
 His main criticisms were performance difficulties and the large potential for cheating in multiplayer.
-GameSpot's Ryan Davis called it "the next-best thing" to a new Diablo title, praising its single-player campaign and multiplayer while faulting its familiar feel, inventory system and recurring technical issues.
+GameSpots Ryan Davis called it "the next-best thing" to a new Diablo title, praising its single-player campaign and multiplayer while faulting its familiar feel, inventory system and recurring technical issues.

-IGN's Tom McNamara generally praised the gameplay despite some awkward elements, called the sound design "well done", and positively noted its graphics despite some technical troubles.
+IGNs Tom McNamara generally praised the gameplay despite some awkward elements, called the sound design "well done", and positively noted its graphics despite some technical troubles.
 He also cited the multiplayer as the main part of the game's replay value, as it was otherwise fairly linear in design.
 PALGN reviewer Mark Marrow called Titan Quest "one of the best PC games on the market for the year", saying it revitalized its genre despite some minor issues with gameplay and presentation.
 PC Zones Sam Kieldsen praised the gameplay and leveling system, along with its graphics and soundtrack.
 His main criticisms were its low difficulty, repetitive structure and weak storyline.
 VideoGamer.com's Tom Orry said the game "doesn't really do anything new", but praised its presentation and noted that it was more accessible than others within the genre.
 In his review of the mobile port, Shaun Musgrave of Touch Arcade shared many points of praise with earlier reviewers, along with calling it a good port despite some minor issues such as framerate drops.
-Gamezebo's Rob Rich praised the gameplay elements carried over from the original, and positively noted its graphical detail despite persistent framerate drops.
+Gamezebos Rob Rich praised the gameplay elements carried over from the original, and positively noted its graphical detail despite persistent framerate drops.
 His main complaints were the inventory system, and problems with contextual commands such as picking up items.

 The Academy of Interactive Arts & Sciences nominated Titan Quest for "Role-Playing Game of the Year" at the 10th Annual Interactive Achievement Awards.